alligatormonday/alligatormonday.github.io/README.md

 ## Description

+Submission for my second assignment within the Full-Stack Web Development Coding Bootcamp via University of Arizona.

-In this assignment, using Bootstrap, my goals were as follows:
+In this assignment, I was tasked with creating a portfolio site using Bootstrap.

+My goals were as follows:
 * Develop a portfolio site with...
-    * A Navbar
+    * A Navbar (on every page)
     * A responsive layout
     * Responsive Images
 * Use Bootstrap's grid system (containers, rows, columns)